 (It is also common in dry areas to have car washes that recycle water through a combination of filtering systems).

 In rug washing the amount of water you use correlates closely to your labor costs unless you have added rug-washing equipment designed to save labor costs.

 In any event, there are steps that you can take to use less water as water supplies are under pressure due to population growth and seasons of drought.

-The benefits can reduce the cost of water, improve public relations through making your customer a part of the water conservation by offering options, and by doing your part in reducing water consumption.
+The benefits can reduce the cost of water, and improve public relations by making your customer a part of the water conservation by offering options, and by doing your part in reducing water consumption.